terra-money/terrain/README.md

 1. The smart contract handles the MigrateMsg transaction.
 2. The smart contract has an admin set as only an Administrator is allowed to perform migrations.

 To implement support for MigrateMsg you will need to add the message to the `msg.rs` file.
-You may place the following code just above the `InstantiateMsg` struct.
+You can place the following code just above the `InstantiateMsg` struct.

 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug, PartialEq, JsonSchema)]